Solla/Variable-LRA-Frequencies-on-DRV2605/README.md

 You can refer the code: [DRV2605_Control_MultipleDRV2605.ino](DRV2605_Control_MultipleDRV2605.ino) and the following figure.
 ![Electronic Schematic](figures/Schematic.png)

 I also provided the PCB files.
-However, the PCB has not been validated yet, so I cannot assure it works or not.
+The PCB design has been validated.
+Many thanks to Prof. Mike Chen from NTU HCI Lab.

 ![PCB Top View](figures/PCB_Top.svg)